Connect with us

 #14: Wore No. 97 Since He was Nine Years Old

-While he might have been a Leafs fans early on, one thing has really never changed for one of the best players in the world with one of the most recognizable numbers.
-McDavid has always wore the number ninety-seven.
+While he might have been a Leafs fan early on, one thing has never changed for one of the best players in the world with one of the most recognizable numbers.
+McDavid has always worn the number 97.

 When asked about the Leafs jersey his dad had made for him, and if donned his number, he said, “Yeah, I think I’ve been 97 since I was about nine (years old).”